Report: Riot Games, Epic Games come under US Gov't scrutiny over Tencent ties

 "I’m the controlling shareholder in Epic Games, and have been since 1991.
 We have a number of outside investors now," tweeted Sweeney last April.
 "Tencent is the largest.
 All of Epic’s investors our friends and partners.
 None can dictate decisions to Epic.
 None have access to Epic customer data."

 Still, the potential impact of a US government inquiry of Tencent-backed game companies is worrying.
 Tiktok stands to be banned from US-based app stores on Sunday and, in November, from using cloud or internet services in the US despite the CIA concluding last month that there is no evidence its data has ever been accessed by the Chinese government.
-If any similar sort of sweeping action is applied by the US Government against Tencent, it stands to impact the dealings of the hundreds of companies that count the massive company among their investors, not to mention those that have partnerships with it to launch their games and services in China.
+If any similar sort of sweeping action is applied by the US Government against Tencent, it stands to impact the dealings of the hundreds of companies that count the tech conglomerate among their investors, not to mention those that have partnerships with it to launch their games and services in China.